A guide to topological reconstruction on endomorphism monoids and polymorphism clones: Preliminaries

 Spaces of symmetries of $\omega$-categorical structures have natural characterisations in terms of their actions: closed oligomorphic subgroups of $S_\Omega$ correspond to the automorphism groups of $\omega$-categorical structures; closed transformation monoids on $\Omega^\Omega$ are called oligomorphic if they contain an oligomorphic permutation group, and correspond to endomorphism monoids of $\omega$-categorical structures.
 Moreover, monoids of elementary embeddings of $\omega$-categorical structures correspond precisely to closed oligomorphic transformation monoids with a dense set of invertibles.
 Similarly, polymorphism clones of $\omega$-categorical structures correspond to closed oligomorphic clones, i.e., closed clones whose unary operations are an oligomorphic transformation monoid.\\

-In some sections, we will be working with countable \textbf{saturated} structures. {These are countable structures $\sA$ such that for each of their finite subsets $B$, $\sA$ realises all $1$-types over $B$.
-In particular, $\omega$-categorical structures are saturated.} In countable saturated structures we have that $\EEmb(\sA)=\overline{\Aut(\sA)}$.\\
+\mic{Often, the following weakening of $\omega$-categoricity will be sufficient:} \begin{definition} \pau{A countable structure $\sA$ is \textbf{saturated} if for each of its finite subsets $B$, $\sA$ realises all $1$-types over $B$.} \end{definition} In particular, $\omega$-categorical structures are saturated.
+In countable saturated structures we have that $\EEmb(\sA)=\overline{\Aut(\sA)}$.\\

 The latter fact provides one motivation for reconstructing the topology on the class of closed submonoids $\cS$ of $\Omega^\Omega$ whose subgroup $G$ of invertibles is dense.
 Further, monoids of this class are an essential intermediate step when lifting reconstruction results from automorphism groups to endomorphism monoids.
 Finally, if $G$ is even oligomorphic, such monoids are called \textbf{model-complete cores}, and they appear as an essential concept in various applications e.g.~in Ramsey theory or Constraint Satisfaction (see \cite{MottetPinskerCores, BKOPP-equations, Cores-journal, BodirskyRamsey}).
 The name of model-complete core was originally given to $\omega$-categorical structures whose endomorphism monoid has a dense set of invertibles; it was shown in~\cite{Cores-journal} that every $\omega$-categorical structure $\sA$ has a substructure $\sC$ which is a model-complete core and such that $\sA$ has a homomorphism into $\sC$, and $\sC$ is $\omega$-categorical and unique up to isomorphism~\cite{Cores-journal}.
-Closed clones whose monoid of unary functions are a model-complete core are called the same.
+Closed clones whose monoid of unary functions are a model-complete core are called \mic{\textbf{model-complete core clones}.}

 Given a group $G\acts\Omega$ and $B\subseteq \Omega$ finite, the \textbf{algebraic closure} of $B$, $\acl(B)$, is the set of all elements of $\Omega$ which have finite orbit under the action $G_{(B)}\acts\Omega$ of the pointwise stabiliser of $B$.
 We say that $G\acts \Omega$ has \textbf{locally finite algebraic closure} if the algebraic closure of any finite set is finite; {this is the case for all oligomorphic actions.} Moreover, $G\acts\Omega$ has \textbf{no algebraicity} if for all finite $B\subseteq\Omega$, $\acl(B)=B$. {It is easy to see that this implies that {the center $Z(G)$} of $G$ is trivial.}\\